microsoft/AzureMonitorCommunity/README.md

 **Alerts** - the alerts in this repo are log-based, meaning they are in fact log queries.
 You can run them on the [Log Analytics Demo Environment](https://portal.loganalytics.io/demo) or use them to create and test alerts on your own environment

 ## Contributing
 Anyone can contribute to the repo, you don't need to be a pro.
 Have an interesting query or workbook? fork this repo, add your content to your fork and submit a pull request.
 See [Contributing](https://github.com/microsoft/AzureMonitorCommunity/blob/master/CONTRIBUTING.md) for more details.

 ### Top Contributor
 The October top contributor is <a itemprop="image" href="https://github.com/dmauser"><img style="height:auto;" alt="Avatar" width="25" height="25" class="avatar avatar-user width-full border bg-white" src="https://user-images.githubusercontent.com/1745412/97993135-50cc8480-1dec-11eb-8812-e3f941b4b9bc.png" /></a> [Bruno Gabrielli (Brunoga-MS)](https://github.com/Brunoga-MS).
 Thanks Bruno!
 <br/>

+### What's new this month?
+Great workbooks were added for AntiMalware assessment and Azure Inventory (based on Azure Resource Graph), as well as a lot of new queries for many Azure Services.
+See the full list of new content [here](https://github.com/microsoft/AzureMonitorCommunity/wiki).

 ### Top asks
 [Here](https://github.com/microsoft/AzureMonitorCommunity/wiki/Top-asks) are some ideas on what users are looking for.